PriyankaHichkad/AI-Research-Report-Generator/README.md

 # Workflow File

-This repository also contains the exported workflow configuration file from :contentReference[oaicite:7]{index=7}.
+This repository also contains the exported workflow configuration file.

 📂 **Workflow JSON File**